MicrosoftDocs/microsoft-academic-services/academic-services/knowledge-exploration-service/tutorial-conference-website-schema-design.md

 ## Design a KES schema for KDD data

-We start by determining what attributes do we want to include in the index, what are appropriate types to store them, and what operations should they support.
-The conference paper entity data **kddData.json** can be found at in the tutorial resource folder.
-The data is dervieved from MAG.
+We start by determining what attributes to include in the index, what are the appropriate types to store the attributes, and what operations should the attributes support.
+In this tutorial, we provided sample KDD data derived from MAG.
+The conference paper entity data can be found in **<tutorial_resource_root>/kddData.json**.

 Here's an example entity from **kddData.json**